Brian Randell: Software engineering

 In the 1960s, Randell was "involved in the original NATO Software Engineering Conferences" in 1968 on Software engineering.
-At the time he was working at IBM in the very secret Project Y and then ACS super-computer projects.
+At the time he was working at IBM in the secret Project Y and then ACS super-computer projects.

 Software fault tolerance

 Starting in the 1970s, Randell "set up the project that initiated research into the possibility of software fault tolerance, and introduced the recovery block concept.
 Subsequent major developments included the Newcastle Connection, and the prototype distributed Secure System".

 Northern Informatics Applications Agency

 In the 1990s, Randell "became involved in a project to improve data networking provisions in the North of England, and to promote their effective use by all sectors of the community.
 This project resulted in the setting up of NiAA, the Northern Informatics Applications Agency".
 He wrote: "I served for several years as a member of NiAA's Management Group, until my attempts to delegate this to others bore fruit!
 NiAA existed, and worked to good effect, for seven years."